SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 Harbor's feature-rich container registry "frontend".

 [Quay][projectquay] is an open-source project maintained by Red Hat.
-Its OSS health is on a good level, the community around it is growing, and we consider it to be quite mature as it powers enterprise solutions like Red Hat Quay and Quay.io.
+Its OSS health is on a good level, the surrounding community is growing, and we consider it to be quite mature as it powers enterprise solutions like Red Hat Quay and Quay.io.
 Besides this, there is still a place for OSS health improvement.
 It is hard to distinguish the risk of project failure caused by low diversity across the companies